lynnpepin/reso/README.md

 Here are a list of similar projects that I am aware of.
 Please make an issue or PR if you have something else to share!

+ * ashirviskas/IWillPull made a **Rust implementation!** It's blazing fast, check it out: https://github.com/ashirviskas/rust_reso/
+ * I've been made aware of several interesting related projects:
+    * [Turing Paint](https://byronknoll.com/turing.html) and [Doodle Code](https://byronknoll.com/doodle.html), which have a similar idea of "doodle-able logic circuits".
+    * [Wired Logic](https://github.com/martinkirsche/wired-logic), similar to wire-world, simulating circuits in an image.
+    * [An in-browser videogame](https://github.com/martinkirsche/wired-logic) that has you build circuits and solve problems.
+        - On that note, [Zachtronics](https://www.zachtronics.com/) has many videogames that might scratch a similar itch.
+    *
  * Several sandbox videogames which have turing-complete circuit languages that empower the player to automate their world:
     * Minecraft's *Redstone* was the primary inspiration for this.
     * Terraria (Minecraft's 2D analogue) has a similar logic-gate wiring mechanism.